Builder Licensing (Online)

 What course formats are offered for CPD offerings?

-• eLearning is a structured course where students must work through a series of set modules, culminating in a final exam at the end. eLearning typically is a dive deep into a particular subject matter, delivering more in-depth knowledge.
+• eLearning is a structured course where students must work through a series of set modules, with some courses culminating in a final exam at the end. eLearning typically is a dive deep into a particular subject matter, delivering more in-depth knowledge.

 How do I access course discounts?